nikolai3d/fringematrix5/README.md

 2. Add `BLOB_READ_WRITE_TOKEN` to Vercel environment variables
 3. Deploy automatically on push to main branch

+**Build Info**: Vercel should automatically provide Git commit information.
+If build info shows "dev-local" in deployment, see `VERCEL_BUILD_DEBUG.md` for troubleshooting.

 ### Manual Deployment

 See `VERCEL_DEPLOYMENT.md` for migration notes from legacy deployment.